Maternal Child Health, HIV, and Realities of Health Access (2 Week Intensive)

-Dr. Anguyo is the Founder/Executive Director of CFHI’s local partner, a Ugandan non-profit organization that prides itself on the creation of an “Activated Community” (link to blog).
+Dr. Anguyo is the Founder/Executive Director of CFHI’s local partner, a Ugandan non-profit organization that prides itself on the creation of an “Activated Community”.
 Dr. Anguyo has been practicing medicine for over twenty years in Uganda, working in government hospitals, private clinics, and through non-profit healthcare delivery.
 His specialty is HIV/AIDS.
 Dr. Anguyo grew up in Northern Uganda.
 As a child, his family was displaced by political violence, fleeing to Congo DRC.
 These early experiences were formative, and today Dr. Anguyo remains committed to developing practical solutions to improving healthcare and livelihood in Uganda.
 Dr. Anguyo is currently working on his Doctorate in Public Health at Bath University in the United Kingdom.

 Nabaasa Barnabas- CFHI Kabale Local Coordinator: The role of the CFHI Local Coordinator is to organize housing, transportation, orientation and weekly meetings.
 The CFHI Local Coordinator is a great resource for any questions related to navigating the program locale, cultural norms and tips on planning weekend travel.